davrot/pytutorial/matplotlib/basics/README.md

 > Plot y versus x as lines and/or markers.

-This function definition is not very helpful.
+Well, this function definition is not very helpful.

 Some examples: